-The Guidelines of the SSPH+ PhD Program in Public Health apply for students who registered before 31 May 2019 only.
-For Students enrolled in the SSPH+ Inter-university Graduate Campus after 31 May 2019, the only requirements are mentioned under enrollment.
-All other requirements are defined by their universities and graduate schools only.
-The guidelines of the SSPH+ PhD Program are recommendations for the students of the Graduate Campus to get a broad public health education.
+The Guidelines of the SSPH+ PhD Program in Public Health apply for students who registered before 31 May 2019 ONLY.
+For Students enrolled in the SSPH+ Inter-university Graduate Campus after 31 May 2019, the IGC Study Recommendations apply.

 What this program involves

-The SSPH+ PhD program is a structured training and networking program for PhD students who are working on a PhD thesis relevant to Public Health and are registered in one of the eight foundation universities of SSPH+.
+The SSPH+ PhD program is a structured training and networking program for PhD students who are working on a PhD thesis relevant to Public Health and are registered in one of the 12 foundation universities of SSPH+.
 Students and supervisors should familiarize themselves with the guidelines governing the program.
 The key elements of the program are as follows:

 - The program offers a structured learning environment for students.
 Students maintain a portfolio so that they and their supervisors can monitor the development of their scientific skills and competencies.
 The portfolio is a basis for regular assessment of the student’s progress.